Trump's Government Ethics Appointee Gets Questioned By Senate Committee

 Rounds replied, "I certainly intend to do so, yes sir."

-A 22-year veteran of the Navy Judge Advocate General's Corps, Rounds went on to serve as an ethics attorney in the White House Counsel's office under President George W. Bush, and an associate counsel at OGE.
+A 22-year veteran of the Navy Judge Advocate General's Corps, Rounds went on to serve as an ethics attorney in the White House counsel's office under President George W. Bush and as an associate counsel at OGE.

 He was questioned by a subcommittee of the Senate Homeland Security and Governmental Affairs Committee.
-Subcommittee chair Tom Lankford, R-Okla, the only Republican at the hearing, didn't raise any questions about the Trump administration's numerous ethics issues.
+Subcommittee Chair James Lankford, R-Okla., the only Republican at the hearing, didn't raise any questions about the Trump administration's numerous ethics issues.

 Rounds indirectly criticized the White House, saying, "The default must be on the side of over-compliance, rather than the testing of any limits.
 The tone from the top is critical to fostering and maintaining a strong ethical tone, which requires more than mere technical compliance."

-Note: A previous version of this story incorrectly gave Sen. James Lankford's first name as Tom.